Fiber Reinforced Polymer Composites Used to Repair and Rehabilitate Wood Railroad Bridges

 PROJECTS OF CFC - FIBER REINFORCED POLYMER COMPOSITES USED TO REPAIR AND REHABILITATE WOOD RAILROAD BRIDGES

 Phase II aims at extending the bridge rehabilitation program to include repairing and strengthening different timber members including the pile cap/pile joint using several different wrapping techniques.
-The proposed methods of rehabilitation will also use GFRP fabrics on the same structures rehabilitated in the Phase I program located in Moorefield, West Virginia.
-The proposed bridge structures to be rehabilitated in Phase II will be monitored over a 3-year period for their structural performance including dynamic response and also for aging of GFRP wraps utilized in the joints.
+The proposed methods of rehabilitation will also use GFRP fabrics on the same structures rehabilitated in the Phase I program located in Moorefield.
+The proposed bridge structures to be rehabilitated in Phase II will be monitored over a three-year period for their structural performance including dynamic response and also for aging of GFRP wraps utilized in the joints.